The Matchless Mine will be temporarily closed until spring 2021 during a project to rehabilitate the No. 6 hoist house.

 Take a Surface Tour and See Baby Doe’s Cabin

-Experienced and enthusiastic guides lead tours four times a day.
+Experienced and enthusiastic guides will resume tours starting spring 2021.
 You can see the original mining shaft and headframe used to pull Tabor’s extraordinary wealth from the ground.
 Then tour the newspaper-lined shack where Baby Doe lived out her days, her feet wrapped in burlap to keep out the cold.
 Her body was found frozen in the cabin after a blizzard.
 You can also tour a powder magazine and the hoist house at this site on the National Register of Historic Places.

 - Self-Guided Tours: $6